Azareal/Gosora/README.md

 A profile system including profile comments and moderation tools for the profile owner.

 A template engine which compiles templates down into machine code.
 Over ten times faster than html/templates.
+Compatible with templates written for html/templates, you don't need to learn any new templating language.

 A plugin system.
 Under development.